fbpx

 It may limit the furnace’s capacity to produce and circulate hot air throughout the house.
 Some heating units even have a built-in shutoff system that activates when the filter becomes clogged, preventing an overheated burner.

-Troubleshooting the High Limit Switch
+Troubleshooting The High Limit Switch

 A clogged filter can even cause components of your HVAC system to fail.
 Your system can withstand a few rounds of overheating, but not indefinitely.
 Repeated overheating can cause your high-limit switch to fail.
 There is no need to understand the intricacies behind a high-limit switch, but it is crucial to ensure it does not fail.

-Problems with the Condensate Line
+Problems With The Condensate Line

 The condensate is another element of your HVAC system that requires routine maintenance.
 When you turn on the HVAC system during the summer season, the condensing unit drips water into the dripping pan.